CloudNativeStudyGroup/Linux-Foundation-Coupons/README.md

-# Linux-Foundation-Coupons - As of November 2025
+# Linux-Foundation-Coupons - As of December 2025
 🎉 Linux Foundation Training & Certification Discounts.
 Want to be the first to know about future promotions?
 Install this browser extension: https://certdirectory.io/extension